Setting up DAWN and band-steering in OpenWrt

 DAWN is a “Decentralized Wifi Controller” which can be used for band-steering in OpenWrt.

-This can be useful for improved wifi performance when you have a network with multiple APs and 802.11r-based Wifi roaming enabled.
+This can be useful for improved WiFi performance when you have a network with multiple APs.
+Especially on EAP networks, it is highly recommended to set up 802.11r also.

-• reboot all nodes (or just restart the network).
+- reboot all nodes (or just restart the network if no wpad packages have been changed).

-SSH into each of your wifi/AP nodes and add the following config-lines in `/etc/config/wireless` to each of your 802.11r enabled SSIDs:
+SSH into each of your wifi/AP nodes and add the following config-lines in /etc/config/wireless

 First of all, SSH into all the AP-nodes in your network and install the required packages.
 If you have a dedicated router (without AP functionality enabled) and you would like to get DAWN dashboards in Luci there too, you need to install these packages here as well: